 Secure Socket Layer (SSL) certificates are essential for successful websites.
 Have you ever clicked on a website and been warned that your connection is not private?
 This is what could happen to potential customers clicking on your website if you do not have a working SSL certificate.
 It goes without saying that this is detrimental for business and will dissuade many people from accessing your website.

-Most web hosts will set up an SSL certificate for you.
+Most will set up an SSL certificate for you.
 However, this is not a given.
 No matter what web host you are using, you should double-check that you have a working SSL certificate.
 Having an SSL certificate allows you to reroute all the website's traffic through HyperText Transfer Protocol Secure (HTTPS).
 This will secure any data entering and leaving your website and will signal to other people that your website is secure.